-Section II: Related Proceedings

-c relations proceeding disciplinary hoard

-Have you ever been found in a dependency action, domestic relations proceeding, disciplinary board nearing, or protection proceeding to have: sexually assaulted or exploited, sexually or physically abused a

-minor or developmentally disabled person OR to have finan icially exploited or abused a vulnerable adult?

-Please check appropriate box: No □ Yes □

-If YES , please provide detailed information in Section VI.

-Section III: Drug Related Crimes

-Have you ever been convicted of a crime related to the man iufacture of, delivery, or possession with intent to manufacture or deliver a controlled substance?
-Please check appropriate box: No \square Yes \square If YES , please provide detailed information in Section VI. ii 1123 , please provide detailed information in Section VI.
-Section IV: Medicare Fraud-Related Crimes Have you been debarred, excluded or otherwise ineligible for or participation in federal health care programs? • Diagon chack appropriate have No Please check appropriate box: No If YES , please provide detailed information in Section VI.
+Section II: Related Proceedings Have you ever been found in a dependency action, domestic relations proceeding, disciplinary board hearing, or protection proceeding to have: sexually assaulted or exploited, sexually or physically abused a minor or developmentally disabled person OR to have financially exploited or abused a vulnerable adult?
+Please check appropriate box: No $\square$ Yes $\square$ If YES , please provide detailed information in Section VI.
+Section III: Drug Related Crimes Have you ever been convicted of a crime related to the manufacture of, delivery, or possession with intent to manufacture or deliver a controlled substance?
+Please check appropriate box: No $\square$ Yes $\square$ If YES , please provide detailed information in Section VI.
+Section IV: Medicare Fraud-Related Crimes Have you been debarred, excluded or otherwise ineligible for participation in federal health care programs?
+Please check appropriate box: No Yes If YES , please provide detailed information in Section VI.
 Section V: Health Care Licensure Have you ever had your license as a health care practitioner revoked?
-Thave you ever had your neerise as a freditif care practitioner revoked.
-Please check appropriate box: No \square Yes \square If YES , please provide detailed information in Section VI.
+Please check appropriate box: No Yes If YES , please provide detailed information in Section VI.
 Section VI: For All Items Checked in Sections I - V Please provide detailed information below.
-If you have mor re than one, please use other side of page.
-Specific details including the court or agency involved Conviction or action date(s) continuency action dute(s) Sentence(s) or penalty(ies) imposed Prison release date(s) Current standing (e.g. parole, work release Current standing (e.g. parole, work release, suspended license, etc.) suspended neerise, etc.)
+If you have more than one, please use other side of page.
+Specific details including the court or agency involved Specific details including the court of agency involved Conviction or action date(s) Sentence(c) or populty/iss) imposed Sentence(s) or penalty(ies) imposed Prison release date(s) Current standing (e.g. parole, work release, suspended license, etc.)

 General Conviction Information Aside from those crimes listed above, within the past 10 years, have you ever been convicted of or released from prison for any crimes, excluding parking tickets/traffic citations?
-Please check appropriate box: No \square Yes \square If YES , please indicate all conviction dates, prison release date(s) and the nature of the offense(s).
+Please check appropriate box: No $\square$ Yes $\square$ If YES , please indicate all conviction dates, prison release date(s) and the nature of the offense(s).
 Please use other side of page if necessary.
 Read the Information Below: Under penalty of perjury, I certify that the above information is true, correct and complete.
 I understand that I am obligated to notify the program within 30 days, in writing, of if I am convicted of any crime or if any of the specified court or administrative determinations are made against me during the application period and/or while enrolled as a student.
 I understand that any misrepresentation or omission in the above-stated information may lead to denial of admission or dismissal.
 I understand and agree that the Green River College Health Sciences may verify this information through a private national background records verification agency.
 I also understand and agree that admission and continuation is conditioned on the Program's receipt of a satisfactory background check report from the agency.
 Authorization for Repeat Background Checks and Dissemination of Results: I agree to initiate, pay for and provide the Green River College with repeat background check every year from the date of my admission to the Program.
-Lauthorize dissemination of my self disclosure information
+I authorize dissemination of my self-disclosure information,